Model-Free Learning and Optimal Policy Design in Multi-Agent MDPs Under Probabilistic Agent Dropout: Preliminaries

-The next element of the MDP is the \emph{state transition function}, which defines the state-action to state transition densities in the form $p(x'|x,\abold)$.
+Next we consider the \emph{state transition function}, which defines the state-action to state transition densities in the form $p(x'|x,\abold)$.
 By design, each agent only sees the signal assigned to it from the CP.
-Furthermore, let the agents be connected by a communication structure encoded by a directed graph $(\N, G)$.
+Furthermore, the agents are connected by a communication structure encoded by a directed graph $(\N, G)$.
 Then, with $pa(n)$ denoting the parent set of $n$ as given by $G$, we assert the following assumption.

 \begin{assumption} The agents' decision processes are Markovian and time-homogeneous: \ifarxiv

 \else

 \fi Furthermore, each agent's decision process is independent of the CP actions assigned to the other agents: